 8. Market and promote your business

-You’ve come up with a great idea but no one knows about it.
-Reaching your potential customer is key to creating a successful business.
-There are traditional forms of marketing, such as:
+You’ve come up with a great idea, but no one knows about it.
+Reaching your potential customer is critical to creating a successful business.

 - Print advertising;